 It uses both cached results and materialized views, depending on user statistics such as usage, runtime and frequency from queries to determine which queries or views should be materialized or cached.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Metabase.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Metabase.